timdeschryver/timdeschryver.dev/blog/consuming-sql-functions-with-entity-framework/index.md

 tags: .NET, SQL, Entity Framework
 ---

-SQL Server (or another database) has many built-in functions that can be used in queries.
+A programming language contains built-in functions that can be used to perform specific tasks easily.
+Just like any other language, all the different SQL dialicts has built-in functions.
+Within SQL Server you can make use of the T-SQL functions, such as `DATEADD`, `SOUNDEX`, `GETDATE`, and many more.

-But when you use Entity Framework, these functions can't be used in your Entity Framework queries.
+Ofcourse when you're Entity Framework you will be using C# to write your queries.
+Doing so, you'll notice that not all these functions are available in the C# or Entity Framework API.

-Some of the functions have a .NET counterpart, for example, to add days to a date you use `DATEADD` in TSQL, and in C# this becomes `DateTime.AddDays`.
+Some of the build-in SQL functions have a .NET counterpart, for example, to add days to a date you use `DATEADD` in TSQL, and in C# this becomes `DateTime.AddDays`.
-But some of them don't, for example [`SOUNDEX` in TSQL (to find similar strings instead of a full-match)](https://learn.microsoft.com/en-us/sql/t-sql/functions/soundex-transact-sql) does not have a C# version.
+But some of them don't, for example [`SOUNDEX` in TSQL](https://learn.microsoft.com/en-us/sql/t-sql/functions/soundex-transact-sql)(to find similar strings instead of a full-match) does not have a C# version.
-This is done to keep the Entity Framework API consistent across different database providers.
+The reason that some methods do not have a method with Entity Framework is done to keep the Entity Framework API consistent across different database providers.

-As a workaround, you can write your own C# version of the missing behavior, or you can make it yourself easy and register these SQL functions within the `DBContext`.
+To leverage the built-in methods, it's possible to register these SQL functions within the `DBContext`.
 Once a function is registered you can use it in your Entity Framework queries in a database provider-agnostic way.

-For example, let's register the `SOUNDEX` function.
+As an example in this blogpost, let's see how to use the `SOUNDEX` function in Entity Framework.

+## Adding the SOUNDEX function to Entity Framework

-To do this, create a new method in the `DbContext`, and annotate it with the [`DbFunction` attribute](TK).
+To do this, create a new method in the `DbContext`, and annotate it with the [`DbFunction` attribute](https://learn.microsoft.com/en-us/dotnet/api/microsoft.entityframeworkcore.dbfunctionattribute).

 ```cs{8-12}:MyDbContext.cs
 public class MyDbContext : DbContext